 England are the current holders of the Urn after completing a 3-2 victory back in 2015.
-The next series starts in Australia late in 2017, when Australia will be looking to take advantage of home conditions and attempt to wrestle back the Urn, they last held when they thrashed England 5-0 back in 2013/14, when the wheels fell off the Poms in quite spectacular fashion.
+The next series starts in Australia late in 2017 (fixtures are here), when Australia will be looking to take advantage of home conditions and attempt to wrestle back the Urn, they last held when they thrashed England 5-0 back in 2013/14, when the wheels fell off the Poms in quite spectacular fashion.

 Brief Ashes History